Paper Moon (film): Title

 Peter Bogdanovich also decided to change the name of the film from Addie Pray.
 While selecting music for the film, he heard the song "It's Only a Paper Moon" by Billy Rose, Yip Harburg, and Harold Arlen.
 Seeking advice from his close friend and mentor Orson Welles, Bogdanovich listed Paper Moon as a possible alternative.
 Welles responded: "That title is so good, you shouldn't even make the picture, you should just release the title!"
 Bogdanovich added the scene in which Addie has her picture taken in a paper moon solely so the studio would allow him to use the title.

 Cinematography and editing

 Director of photography László Kovács used a red filter on the camera on Orson Welles's advice.
 Bogdanovich also used deep focus cinematography and extended takes in the film.

 Release

 The film was released on April 9, 1973, in Hollywood and May 9 in the United States.

-Home media

 The film released on VHS in 1980, re-released 1984, and re-released again in 1995.
 The LaserDisc released on 1982 and Director Series on May 7, 1995.
 The DVD released on August 12, 2003.
 The Criterion Collection released the film on 4K and Blu-ray on November 26, 2024.